What is Slow Fashion and Why it Matters

 Few things are worse than finding an unfortunate hole in your perfectly broken-in blue jeans.
 Don’t fret and start searching for sustainable denim just yet.

-Before replacing an old garment, take some time to determine if a replacement is actually necessary.
+Before deciding what to do with old clothes, take some time to determine if a replacement is actually necessary.
 If not, earn a new skill and repair it yourself.
 You can accomplish a lot with just a needle and thread.

 If you don’t have the tools (or patience) to fix the zipper or mend the tear, find a local seamstress or tailor to do it for you.
 Moms can be a great resource on this front, too.